 Today, 4th of December, is the non official Day of Andalusia (I already explained why this date is so important in our history here), so this year I want to celebrate it with a little bit of fun… with Andalusian flags!
 In Sheldon Cooper style: The Andalusian flag is green, white and green.
-Colors that appear in a lot of Mediterranean countries, specially those with a … Continue reading Fun with Andalusian Flags!
+Colors that appear in a lot of Mediterranean countries, specially those with … Continue reading Fun with Andalusian Flags!

 Yesterday I uploaded the next video on my facebook page and I thought it could be a good idea to upload it also here on my blog just in case not all of you follow me on facebook.
 The thing is that my aunt Carmelita goes to the cemetery quite often to clean the grave of my grandfather.
-For her, it is obligatory to go there every 1st … Continue reading 1st of November, All Saints Day
+For her, it is obligatory to go … Continue reading 1st of November, All Saints Day

 This post is a collection of a series of posts that I prepared for my facebook page on the occasion of the 8th of March, the International Working Women’s Day.
 My purpose was just to bring the history of, mainly, anonymous women who are rarely remembered because they were women and normally from low social classes.
 Puellae Gaditanae in Roman period “Do you expect Cadiz … Continue reading Andalusian Women in History

 This a gastronomic post about Christmas lunch in my family and it also brings content about Andalusian gastronomy at large.
 I know Christmas is off-topic now.
 But Christmas period does not end until the 6th of January, Day of the Three Wise Men, when children receive their presents.
 And grown-ups too, of course.
-Some families give presents on Christmas Day or Christmas Eve, but my family is … Continue reading Christmas lunch
+Some families give presents on Christmas Day or Christmas Eve, but my … Continue reading Christmas lunch

 Halloween is not a traditional celebration in my country, but recently it has become very popular for young people and children.
 The night of 31st of October is now very usual to hear children knocking on the doors and saying “trick or treat” (truco o trato in Spanish).
 Many of them are dressed as witches.
 So this time I would like to talk about some … Continue reading Night of the Witches